spcl/CheckEmbed/examples/performance_test/README.md

 ## Runtime / Cost Estimation

-The estimated compute time for running the evaluation with a specific number of samples is approximately 5-8 hours on an NVIDIA A100-SXM-40GB.
+The estimated compute time for running the evaluation is approximately 24 hours on an NVIDIA A100-SXM-40GB.

-Experiments skip the sample phase resulting in lower cost deriving from the API calls to OpenAI text-embedding-large.
+The sample step is only emulated for these runtime measurements to avoid the cost of calling the LLM for the sampling, so cost only occur for the embedding with the OpenAI models.

 The embedding model from OpenAI has a cost of $0.13 / 1M tokens.

 ### Example